 Visit the Plantation Stableyards for a look at 18th and 19th century working plantation life.
-In the Stableyards African American slaves cared for the animals and performed agriculture-related chores.
-The skilled slaves were also responsible for making tools, pottery, clothing, and other products to support a fully functioning plantation.
+In the Stableyards, enslaved people cared for the animals and performed agriculture-related chores.
+They were also responsible for making tools, pottery, clothing, and other products to support a fully functioning plantation.

-Enjoy a self-guided tour of the Plantation Stableyards which have been rejuvenated with the installation of period-correct fencing.
+Take a self-guided tour of the Plantation Stableyards which have been rejuvenated with the installation of period-correct fencing.
 Black locust posts and rails, define enclosures for large animals of historic breeds that are used today much as they would have been by the Middletons hundreds of years ago.
-Within the Stableyards, a weaver, cooper, carpenter, potter and blacksmith are at work demonstrating the skills practiced by artisan slaves at Middleton Place.
+Within the Stableyards, a weaver, cooper, carpenter, potter and blacksmith are at work demonstrating the skills practiced by enslaved people at Middleton Place.

 "Meet the Breeds" Guided Tour (30 minutes)